crccheck/atx-bandc/README.md

 Deploying
 ---------

-I used to store images in S3, but now I use the local filesystem for simplicity.
+I store images in the local filesystem for simplicity.
 To serve Django media in production, you'll need a rule like this in Nginx:

 ```
 location /media {